 Mobile is a relatively large coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Alabama.
 With a population of 194,288 people and 78 constituent neighborhoods, Mobile is the third largest community in Alabama.

-Mobile is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Mobile isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Mobile are a mix of both white- and blue-collar jobs.
 Overall, Mobile is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Mobile who work in office and administrative support (14.51%), sales jobs (12.43%), and management occupations (8.96%).

-Mobile is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+One of the nice things about Mobile is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

 The overall education level of Mobile is somewhat higher than in the average US city of 21.84%: 27.20% of adults 25 and older in the city have at least a bachelor's degree.